cpkb-bluezoo/gumdrop/README.md

 ## Architecture

-The server is configured with a number of connectors, which are bound to ports.
+Gumdrop is configured with a number of servers, which are bound to ports.
 It then sits in a `select` loop waiting for socket data.
-When an _accept_ request is received, it uses the corresponding connector as a factory to create a new connection object to handle that IP connection.
-Subsequent _read_ requests are demultiplexed to a thread pool specific to the connector.
-Servers based on an asynchronous, or reactor, model can thus be developed quite quickly in response to incoming data.
+When an _accept_ request is received, it uses the corresponding server as a factory to create a new connection object to handle that IP connection.
+Subsequent _read_ requests are demultiplexed to a thread pool specific to the server.
+Server implementations based on an asynchronous, or reactor, model can thus be developed quite quickly in response to incoming data.
 You implement the `receive` method to react to new data coming in, and call the `send` method to send out your own responses.

-Each connector manages a pool of threads to service the connection-specific parsing of requests and responses.
+Each server manages a pool of threads to service the connection-specific parsing of requests and responses.
 The size of the thread pool can be configured and is always independent of the main server I/O processing loop.

-There is an example file-based HTTP connector included in the project, you can just point it at a directory.
+There is an example file-based HTTP server included in the project, you can just point it at a directory.

 The servlet container is a slightly special case because servlets use an InputStream to read request body data instead of having it being delivered them in an event-based fashion.
-So the servlet connector additionally manages a pool of worker threads which are able to read from request body data delivered via a pipe.
+So the servlet server additionally manages a pool of worker threads which are able to read from request body data delivered via a pipe.
 Thus, servlets can either block reading the request body, or use servlet 3.1 asynchronous methods via ReadListener to be